couchbase/cbft/DESIGN.md

 There whould be user visible UI warnings on these "cascading deletes" of cbft indexes.

+(Perhaps ns-server invokes a synchronous cmd to unregister / delete cbft indexes?)

+(What about cascade delete (or listing) of index aliases that (transitively) point to an index (or to a bucket datasource)?)

+## BUCKETR - Bucket Deletion & Recreation with the same name.

+## BUCKETF - Bucket Flush.

 ## RIO - Rebalance Nodes In/Out.

+(Need ability / REST API to quiesce or cool down a cbft process?)

 ## RP - Rebalance progress estimates/indicator.

 ## RS - Swap Rebalance.

 ## FOH - Hard Failover.

+Even failover in the midst of cbft rebalance ("put the pencils down").

 ## FOG - Graceful Failover.